 Frequently Asked QuestionsFrequently Asked Questions

-Professional advisors provide information and guidance to help students make informed educational decisions.
-Students are encouraged to meet with an advisor at least once each semester.
-To schedule an advising appointment, contact: College of Health Sciences
+Our advisors provide information and guidance to help you make informed educational decisions.
+You are encouraged to meet with your advisor, Angela Kowalski, at least once each semester.
+To schedule an advising appointment call 414-229-2758.

 How can I apply?

-To apply to the Certificate in Health Care Informatics, please email the CHS Office of Student Affairs, at firstname.lastname@example.org.
+To apply to the Certificate in Health Care Informatics, please email the College of Health Sciences Office of Student Affairs at firstname.lastname@example.org.

 Is there a deadline to apply?